What certifications and licenses do you have & what do all the letters after your name mean?

 CIFST: Certified Internal Family Systems Therapist.
 I have completed all three levels of the Internal Family Systems, have completed a designated number of clinical hours using this method, and have been recommended by both peers and supervisors of Internal Family Systems.
-Certification comes through The Center for Self Leadership.
+Certification comes through the IFS Institute.

 RYT: validates me as a Registered Yoga Teacher (15395) with Yoga Alliance.

 NBCMT: During 2002- 2017, I had been a Nationally Board Certified Massage Therapist (#294913-00) through the National Certification Board of Therapeutic Massage & Bodywork (NCBTMB).
 I completed my basic training at the School of Healing Arts in San Diego.
 I then completed an extensive massage program at IPSB and earned a Holistic Health Practitioner Certification with an emphasis in Structural Integration.
 I was a licensed massage therapist for over 25 years.
 I have continued my education throughout the years and now work more at the energetic and emotional levels via the framework of Somatic Psychotherapy and Spiritual Counseling.
 Since the work I do now is more psychotherapeutic, I have let this certification lapse.

 How can I pay for counseling?